amitchandi/snakeserver/README.md

 # 🐍 SnakeServer

-SnakeServer is a TypeScript-based backend server for managing the classic Snake game.
-This repository provides the foundational logic to run a multiplayer or single-player Snake game via a web interface or API.
+SnakeServer is a TypeScript-based backend server for managing the classic Snake game with a twist.
+This repository provides the foundational logic to run a multiplayer Snake game via a web interface or API.

 ## ✨ Features